ciscoheat/superforms-web/src/routes/concepts/multiple-forms/+page.md

 <Head title="Multiple forms on the same page" />

-Since there is only one `page` store, multiple forms on the same page, like a register and login form, can cause problems since form actions will both update `$page.form`, possibly affecting the incorrect form.
+Since there is only one `$page` store per route, multiple forms on the same page, like a register and login form, can cause problems since both form actions will update `$page.form`, possibly affecting the other form.

-With Superforms, multiple forms on the same page are handled transparently **if you are using `use:enhance`, and the forms have different schema types**.
+With Superforms, multiple forms on the same page are handled automatically **if you are using `use:enhance`, and the forms have different schema types**.
 When using the same schema for multiple forms, you need to set the `id` option:

 ```ts
 const form = await superValidate(schema, {